anacierdem/libdragon-docker/README.md

 ### Devcontainer support

-The repository provides two devcontainer configurations (`development` and `libdragon`) for supported IDEs.
+The repository provides a devcontainer configuration for supported IDEs.
 If you have docker and a compatible IDE, you can quickly start working on this project.
-To create your own dev container backed project, you can use the contents of the `.devcontainer` folder as reference.
+This has everything required to develop the tool itself.
+Just follow "Working on this repository" section inside the devcontainer.

 <details>
   <summary>vscode instructions</summary>

   - Make sure you have the [Dev container extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) installed and you fulfill its [requirements](https://code.visualstudio.com/docs/devcontainers/containers).
   - Open command palette and run `Dev Containers: Reopen in container`.
-  - Pick `development` or `libdragon` configuration.
   - It will prepare the container and open it in the editor.
 </details>

-#### `development` configuration

-This has everything required to develop the tool itself.
-Just follow "Working on this repository" section inside the devcontainer.

 > [!NOTE]
 > When working in this devcontainer on a Linux host, you can build and install the latest executable in `${HOME}/.local/bin` by running `npm run install-host` (in the container) to test it on your host.

-#### `libdragon` configuration

-This is an example devcontainer setup for using the libdragon toolchain to build n64 ROMs.
-To start building with libdragon:

-- Clone this repository with `--recurse-submodules` or run `git submodule update --init` in the devcontainer.
-- Run `cd libdragon && ./build.sh && cd ..` to build and install the library.
-- Run `make bench` to build the [test bench](#local-test-bench).
-You'll see the rom in `src` folder.

-If you setup a similar devcontainer for your project, you can immediately start building n64 ROMs using libdragon.

 #### Future direction